24 October 2016

 Yet it is common for women to wait for up to two days before reporting a reduction to their midwife or doctor because there is a lack of awareness of the importance of reporting it.
 Stillbirth rates are shockingly high – in 2014 the UK ranked 24th out of 49 high-income countries.
 For every 220 babies born in the UK, one is stillborn.
 This means that more than 3,200 families go home without their newborn baby, every year.

-Raising awareness amongst pregnant women of the importance of monitoring the movement of their unborn baby and reporting reduction in movement allows timely clinical intervention to save the baby’s life.
+Raising awareness among pregnant women of the importance of monitoring the movement of their unborn baby and reporting reduction in movement allows timely clinical intervention to save the baby’s life.
 A Norwegian study alerting women to seek help with reduced fetal movements, has shown a reduction of a third in stillbirth rates

 Jane Brewin, CEO of Tommy’s said; "There are no set number of movements a woman should feel, what is important is that she knows what feels normal for her and her baby.
 It is not true that babies move less often towards the end of pregnancy, a woman should feel their baby move right up to the time of labour, and during labour too.
 We urge women to never hesitate to contact their midwife or maternity unit for advice, no matter how many times this happens."